A surprising threshold for the validity of the method of singular projection: The case s <= 1

 We now turn to the proof of Theorem~\ref{theorem:estimate_sgeq1}.
 We mention importantly that our argument owes much to the proof of the continuity of the composition operator proposed by Maz'ya and Shaposhnikova~\cite{MazyaShaposhnikova2002JEvolEqu}, see also~\cite{BousquetPonceVanSchaftingen2013}.

 \begin{proof}[Proof of Theorem~\ref{theorem:estimate_sgeq1}] We start by observing that it suffices to consider the case where the domain is \( \bR^{m} \).
 Indeed, if the domain is (the closure of) a smooth bounded open subset of \( \bR^{m} \), one may instead work with an extension of \( u \) to the whole \( \bR^{m} \).
 If the domain is more generally a compact manifold of dimension \( m \), one may localize the argument in a finite number of chart domains to return to the case of a smooth bounded open subset of \( \bR^{m} \).
 When \( s \in \bN_{\ast} \), the validity of this trick directly follows from the additivity of the integral.
 When \( s \) is not an integer, one should rely on a suitable substitute, see e.g.~\cite[Lemma~2.1]{Detaille2023}.
+Finally, by a standard approximation argument, we may assume that the map \( u \) under consideration is smooth.
+Indeed, as we are working with \( \bR^{\nu} \)\=/valued maps, we can then deduce the conclusion in the general case by approximating \( u \) with a sequence of smooth maps, extracting a subsequence converging almost everywhere, and using the lower-semicontinuity of the Sobolev seminorms combined with Fatou's lemma on the left-hand side of the estimate in the conclusion of the theorem.